johnusz/dailybook/README.md

 It utilises Flutter, in combination of technologies like Bloc, REST API (OpenWeatherMap API), HTTP and Hive Database.

+Soon available on App Store and Play Store.

 ## Install

 Download this repository and copy it to a folder of your choosing.